xeraa/vagrant-elastic-stack/readme.md

 ## Credentials

-If you have added X-Pack (by running `ansible-playbook /elastic-stack/6_add-xpack.yml` or `/elastic-stack/all.sh`) you will need to login into Kibana with the default credentials — username `elastic` and password `changeme`.
+If you have added X-Pack (by running `$ ansible-playbook /elastic-stack/6_add-xpack.yml` or `$ /elastic-stack/all.sh`) you will need to login into Kibana with the default credentials — username `elastic` and password `changeme`.

 Metricbeat and Logstash are configured with the same credentials automatically.